Where Should I Buy My Rats From?

 Should I Limit My Search By Location?

 No!
 Rats travel well if they're in a secure carrier with a nice layer of substrate, something to snuggle into (such as fleece scraps or bedding), some food sprinkled and a source of moisture such as cucumber, apple or carrot.
 The only limit is however far you're willing to travel.
-Sometimes alternative travel options can be arranged, such as meeting at a show.
+Sometimes alternative travel options can be arranged, such as meeting at a show or collecting from another breeder, or meeting at a train station.

 Where Should I Get My Rats From?